eeyamnihc/learning_github/README.md

 # learning_github
-Here I learn all the basics of github
+Here I learn all the basics of github.

 I plan to do simple projects initially to gain my footing.